-Your tour guide will accompany you inside one of the tombs of the nobles (tomb of Kagmini) to see murals reflecting daily life activities in ancient Egypt.
-Moreover, you have the chance to enter the pyramid of Titi, where you can see the oldest form of the pyramid text on the chamber walls (4340 years old.
+Your tour guide will accompany you inside one of the nobles' tombs (The Tomb of Kagmini) to see murals reflecting daily life activities in ancient Egypt.
+Moreover, you can enter the Pyramid of Teti, where you can see the oldest form of the pyramid text on the chamber walls (4340 years old.)

-The next stop will be at Dahshour, this archeological site is five miles away from Sakkara.
-There are three pyramids in this untrodden place: the Bent pyramid, the North or Red pyramid.
-Both belong to the pharaoh Snefru, the founder of the 4th dynasty while the third pyramid belongs to his wife Queen Hotep Heres.
+The next stop will be at Dahshour, an archeological site five miles from Sakkara.
+There are three pyramids in this untrodden place: the Bent Pyramid and the North or Red Pyramid.
+Both belong to the pharaoh Snefru, the founder of the 4th dynasty.
+In contrast, the third Pyramid belongs to his wife, Queen Hotep Heres.

-In this place, you will visit the bent pyramid, which was the first try to develop the shape of the Step pyramids.
-This pyramid looks fascinating with its two-level form and its beautiful soft casing layer.
-Move around this pyramid and have a look at the small pyramid of the queen.
+In this place, you will visit the Bent Pyramid, the first attempt to develop the Step Pyramid's shape.
+This Pyramid looks fascinating with its two-level form and beautiful soft casing layer.
+Move around this Pyramid and look at the small Pyramid of the queen.